 Location Within Costco: Prepared Food - Deli Area

 Costco’s beef bulgogi is one of their most interesting prepared meals.
 It’s fun, tasty, and enjoyable, but the quality has declined over the years while price has increased.

 I still purchase this every once a while, but those whiles are getting longer and longer apart.

 Nutrition - 5/10

 - Easy to cook

 - Meat could be more tender

 I have mixed feelings about Costco’s Bulgogi Beef.
-I like that its unique and can introduce a lot of people to Korean BBQ that maybe wouldn’t have tried it otherwise, but it’s also not the highest quality.
-The beef could be a little more tender as well as sliced a little better.
+I like that it’s unique and can introduce a lot of people to Korean BBQ that maybe wouldn’t have tried it otherwise, but it’s also not the highest quality.
+The beef could be a little more tender and sliced a little better.